denisemauldin/d3-timeline/README.md

 # d3-timeline

-A d3 v4 version of d3-timeline by jiahuang - https://github.com/jiahuang/d3-timeline
+A d3 v4 version of d3-timeline

 Get something that looks like